lewoudar/axione/README.md

 There are some caveats with the current implementation:

-- When data of a particular city cannot be found, I just cancel the whole operation and return a 503 error
+- When data of a particular city cannot be found, I removed it from the results
-- Some cities like Paris 5e will not have a page to find global note, again I'm radical here and return a 503 error
+- Some cities like Paris 5e don't have a page to find global note, I just return -1